Our Parents

 5. Meet in person

-Any search for the right financial advisor has to include this step.
-Use the tips above to determine a few good possibilities (and weed out those who aren’t a good fit) and then set up a few appointments to talk.
+Any search for the right senior financial advisor has to include an in-person meeting.
+Use the tips above to determine a few good possibilities and schedule a few appointments to discuss your loved one’s specific needs.
+Come prepared with details about your parent’s financial situation, their long-term goals, and any questions that you or they might have.

-Finding a good financial advisor can be tricky, but once your parent does, they’ll have a clearer picture of how to stay financially healthy throughout their senior years.
-Take some time to research and make sure they’re choosing someone who’s qualified and will put their needs first.
+Finding a good financial advisor can be tricky, but once you do, you’ll have a clearer picture of how to help your parents manage finances throughout their golden years.
+Take some time to research so you can make sure you’re choosing someone qualified to provide financial advice for seniors who will put your loved one’s needs first.

 SHARE THE ARTICLE